manticoresoftware/manticoresearch/manual/Creating_a_table/NLP_and_tokenization/Languages_with_continuous_scripts.md

 <!-- end -->

 <!-- example cont 2 -->
-2. Precise segmentation using the Jieba library.
-Similar to ICU, it currently supports only Chinese.
+2. Precise segmentation using the [Jieba](https://github.com/fxsjy/jieba) library.
+Like ICU, it currently supports only Chinese.

 <!-- intro -->
 ##### SQL: